 Meaning: Developing feelings between two people.

-This is used to describe a time between two people right before they start officially dating.
+This describes a time between two people right before they officially start dating.
 Basically saying there is SOMEthing going on between them.
-It can also be used in a verb form as 썸타다 (sseomtada) or 썸을 타다 (sseomeul tada).
+It’s verb form is 썸타다 (sseomtada) or 썸을 타다 (sseomeul tada).
 To describe the other person that is showing interest, you can use 썸남 (sseomnam) for men, and 썸녀 (sseomnyeo) for women.

 3. 밀당 – (mildang)